Vincelee78/Project-3-wallBedsStore-React/README.md

 The backend express.js uses tailwindcss, bootstrap and css.
 The react.js frontend uses bootstrap and css.
 The tailwindcss is complied using the inline css feature under the <style> tag in the base.hbs of the backend express.js.

-## 3.Website Features and Navigation
+## 3. Website Features and Navigation
  The website is free to browse for everyone, however user accounts need to be created to access cart and do checkout.
 The features of this website are listed below:

  * Product Listing, searching, sorting, filtering and browsing.